Planning a visit

 Q: How do I donate clothes, accessories, or other fashion related material to the KSU Museum

 A: The KSU Museum has long benefited from the public’s generosity in building its collections.
 We continue to welcome gifts, however not every object is right for the Museum’s collections.
-If you have something you believe belongs in our museum contact the curator, Sara Hume at email@example.com.
+If you have something you believe belongs in our museum contact the curator, Sara Hume at firstname.lastname@example.org.
 You must be able to send a description and images of your proposed donation.
 If emailing images, please limit the file size to 2MB.
-Please be aware that unsolicited donations are not accepted, and will be returned to the sender or disposed of.
+Please be aware that unsolicited donations are not accepted, and will be returned to the sender.
 For more information about our careful process for reviewing all gift offers and what to expect, please visit our Donations page.

 Q: My question isn't answered here.
 Who can I contact?